LightJason/Java-AgentSpeak/readme.md

 ![Circle CI](https://circleci.com/gh/flashpixx/Light-Jason.svg?style=shield)

-Based on the project [Jason](http://jason.sourceforge.net/) by Jomi F. Hübner and Rafael H. Bordini a Java 8 implementation has been build-up.
-The version defines an additional AgentSpeak(L) grammar based on [AntLR](http://www.antlr.org/) for simulating a [multi-agent system](https://en.wikipedia.org/wiki/Multi-agent_system) with a fuzzy-based logical calculus.
+Based on the project [Jason](http://jason.sourceforge.net/) by Jomi F. Hübner and Rafael H. Bordini a Java 8 implementation has been build-up parallel execution calls .
+The version defines an additional AgentSpeak(L) grammar based on
+[AntLR](http://www.antlr.org/) for simulating a [multi-agent system](https://en.wikipedia.org/wiki/Multi-agent_system)
+with a fuzzy-based logical calculus and grammar features like lambda expressions.
 Agent execution based on a mathematical structure to describe an optimizing process.